n-fisher/RoofBuild-Mod/README.md

 # RoofBuild-Mod (Bounded Roof Build Tool)

 ## Description:
-This mod for Rimworld Alpha 17 adds a button to designate roof expansion bounded by where they can be built.
+This mod for Rimworld adds a button to designate roof expansion bounded by where they can be built.
 Source code uploaded for benefit of future modders.
-Using a new [a17] technique for patching rather than defining my XML.

 ## Updates
+Oct 17 2018
+1.0 Update

 Sep 8 2018
 B19 Update